Database Maintenance Guide

 Note

 ActingWeb is designed for serverless and containerized deployments where many instances may scale concurrently.
-Never add cleanup logic to your serving path as this impacts cold start time and request latency.
+Do not put heavy cleanup (full-bucket scans, multi-table sweeps) on your serving path, as that impacts cold start time and request latency.

 Backend Selection